Donald Glover: 2020: Surprise fourth album

-2024–present: Atavista and Bando Stone & the New World soundtrack
+2024–present: Name change, Atavista, Bando Stone & the New World soundtrack

 In April 2024, during a radio stream by Glover's production company GILGA, Glover revealed plans to re-release 3.15.20 as a "finished" album called Atavista, as well as announcing the existence of a new album.
 Glover said the latter would be the final Childish Gambino album and would act as a soundtrack to an upcoming film called Bando Stone & the New World.
 Later in the month, Glover previewed a track featuring a Kanye West verse on his Gilga Radio show.

 On May 13, 2024, Glover released Atavista.
 Glover announced The New World Tour in support of both albums in July 2024 and released the soundtrack to Bando Stone & the New World later that month.
 In an interview with The New York Times during the release of Bando Stone & the New World, he explained the retirement of the Childish Gambino moniker was due to the logistics of making albums with his film, television and family obligations as well as working on the creative incubator, Gilga.

-On October 4, 2024, Glover announced on Twitter that he has cancelled the remaining shows for The New World Tour due to surgery and recovery for an undisclosed ailment.
-He did a rap verse on Jennie's "Damn Right" from Ruby, alongside Kali Uchis.
+On October 4, 2024, Glover announced on Twitter that he had cancelled the remaining shows for The New World Tour due to surgery and recovery after experiencing a stroke following the New Orleans concert.
+He featured on the song "Damn Right" from Jennie's 2025 debut solo album Ruby, alongside Kali Uchis.